sozialhelden/a11yjson/README.md

 ## Physical quantities, rating scales and personal profiles

-Unfortunately, we found many datasets claiming that places are (not) accessible for arbitrary categories of people.
+We found a lot of datasets claiming that places are (not) accessible for arbitrary categories of people.
 As an example, a data source might claim that a place is not accessible for wheelchair users, but does not mention that this is because the entrance has a step.
-For wheelchair users that can climb a step as long as it is not too high, a data point like this is misleading.
+For wheelchair users that can climb a step as long as it’s not too high, a data point like this is misleading.

 A solution for better data quality is to let each individual make their own decision about the accessibility of something – if you collect or share data, measure physical attributes of places instead of target group-based data.
-If possible, also avoid rating scales, as they can be misinterpreted.
+If possible, also avoid rating scales, as their interpretation is difficult.

 ### Bad examples with better solutions